Public Liability Insurance for Gyms and Fitness Studios in Malaysia

 Risks by Fitness Activity Type

 Not all fitness activities carry the same risk level.
 High-impact, equipment-heavy, or contact-based activities generally result in higher injury rates and larger claims.
-Insurers assess your activity mix when pricing your public liability policy.
+Insurers assess your activity mix when structuring your cover.

 | Activity Type | Risk Level | Primary Risks | Coverage Notes |